 Visit the Brooklyn Bridge – The tour begins at City Hall Park, near the foot of the Brooklyn Bridge entrance.
 It’s a full mile (1.6 km) across the bridge, but we will be making plenty of stops to talk about the history and design of the bridge and to have the opportunity to capture scenic photographs of Manhattan, Brooklyn and New York Harbor.
-Check out our self-guided Brooklyn Bridge walk to get a better idea of what you will experience.
+Check out our self-guided Brooklyn Bridge walk (also available in audio tour version) to get a better idea of what you will experience.

 Visit Brooklyn Heights – The bridge lets out in on or Brooklyn’s finest residential neighborhoods, filled with interesting people and architecture.
 Nicknamed America’s first suburb, Brooklyn Heights will certainly amaze.
 Learn about George Washington’s doomed stand against British marines and walk past the homes of Truman Capote, Arthur Miller and Norman Mailer.
 Last but not least, we will visit the promenade for arguably the best views of Manhattan and New York harbor.
 Learn more about this neighborhood with our self-guided tour of Brooklyn Heights.